trung1704ptit/LeetCode/Database/database_index.md

 - If we want a range query, in order by key, B+Tree is much efficient than AVL, BST or Hash Table, because each nodes contains a large number of key with sorted key.

 ## 6. What is B+Tree indexes ’s disadvantage?
+- More complex than Hash indexes
+- Write speed is slower than LMS-tree indexes for equality query, Hash Index is much faster.
+O(1) on average, B+Tree O(logN)

 ## 7. given B+Tree index (C1, C2, C3), can B+Tree support query on C2?
+B+Tree can support query on (Col1), (Col1, Col2), (Col1, Col2, Col3).
+So the anwser is No.

 ## 8. Compare B+Tree index and Hash index?
 ## 9. What happens to index when database machine crashes?
 ## 10.What are diff between clustered index and non-clustered index?